Harris Wofford, Former Senator, Civil-Rights Activist, Dies At 92

 Wofford died after suffering a fall, his son told The Washington Post.

-His death on the Rev. Martin Luther King Jr.'s birthday was perhaps, appropriate.
+His death on the Rev. Martin Luther King Jr.'s holiday was perhaps, appropriate.
 He marched alongside King in Selma, and played a key, behind-the-scenes role in the 1960 presidential campaign, by encouraging Democratic candidate John F. Kennedy to reach out to Corretta Scott King, after the Rev. King was imprisoned for a minor traffic violation in Georgia.

 Late in his life, Wofford, whose wife Clare died in 1996, married Matthew Charlton, a man 50 years younger whom he met some years earlier on a beach in Florida.